If you’re someone who struggles to find time for a long workout, listen up!

 So, find a style of workout you genuinely enjoy so you stick at it:

-- Become accustom to the short-term pain long-term gain side to HIIT training and reap the rewards
+- Become accustomed to the short-term pain long-term gain side to HIIT training and reap the rewards.

-- Learn to switch off and appreciate the mindful relaxation that comes from exercise (FYI, mindfulness doesn’t always involve sitting cross-legged humming ‘omm’)
+- Learn to switch off and appreciate the mindful relaxation that comes from exercise (FYI, mindfulness doesn’t always involve sitting cross-legged humming ‘ohm’).

-When you tell yourself that you’ve got no time for exercise, you’re reaffirming that your mental and physical wellbeing aren’t a priority.
+When you tell yourself that you’ve got no time for exercise, you’re reaffirming that your mental and physical well-being isn’t a priority.
 If you want to feel healthier and reach your fitness goals, then it’s time to rejig those priorities.
 You can do this.
-No time for exercise?
+No time for a quick workout?
 I don’t buy it.